Wildlife

 Painted Turtle (Chrysemys picta)

-A pair of Great Plains Toads (Anaxyrus cognatus)
+A pair of American Toads (Anaxyrus americanus)

 North American Beaver (Castor canadensis)

-Insects
+Insects & Pollinators

 The Little Sioux River watershed supports a wide variety of insect life, reflecting its diverse habitats — from prairie grasslands and wetlands to riparian forests and agricultural lands.
 Insects play crucial roles in the region’s ecosystems as pollinators, decomposers, prey species, and indicators of water quality.